 I grew up in North Carolina not far from the hometown of the late Senator Jesse Helms, and I’ve long wondered if I might be distantly related to him.
 My mother was from Union County, where Helms was from, and I have many cousins there whose last name is Helms.
 I know that I have many of the small-town values that Helms revered – including the belief that it’s bad manners to speak ill of the dead.

 Still, Jesse was never reticent about speaking his mind.
-Maybe it’s a family trait that I feel compelled to speak my mind about him.
+So maybe it’s a family trait that I feel compelled to speak my mind about him.

 I never understood the tenacious grip that Helms had on North Carolina politics during his 30 years in the Senate.
 He represented a brand of angry, reactionary Old South conservatism that isn’t usually associated with this state.
 And yet, while North Carolina chose progressives and moderates, liberals and conservatives, Democrats and Republicans for its other elected offices, there was always Jesse, the ultimate unyielding ultra-conservative demagogue, towering over everyone.